 After receiving my Doctorate in Physical Therapy, completing and orthopaedic residency, and practicing for 4 years, I had enough of standard healthcare.
 I was tired of being overworked and under paid.
 I knew I had enough when I was continuously being tripled booked with patients, and I knew that I could still get my patient better with more manual therapy, but I had another patient behind me on a table and my next patient is walking in the door.
 So I had to pass them on to a tech to go just do some exercise.
 I was tired of the insane documentation that took forever to do and my bosses trying to tell me to bill 4 units per visit when I was getting them better in 2.5.
 This was not the way I wanted to practice nor treat patients.
 I had enough and it was time for a change.

 I knew I wanted to open my own business but should I open a standard insurance based practice or open a cash based practice.
 The standard insurance clinic would still give me the freedom of a small business owner, but I would still be limited by insurance companies, have to hire staff just to verify insurance and fight for reimbursement, and it would be the same mess and the same system that I just was working in.
 There has to be a better way.
 I started researching about a cash based practices and concierge medicine practices.
 I really liked this concept and it would give me the freedom that I wanted, it would give me the opportunity for One-on-One patient care, to not be restricted by insurance companies, and I would not need such high overhead to get started.
 If I was ever going to do this, I would have to do this small business/cash based practice now when I was 31 years old, married with a mortgage, but no kids yet.
 This was the perfect time for me but could a cash based physical therapy practice really work?.
 Would patients pay cash for my treatments when they could go somewhere else and use their insurance?
 How would patients find me?
 Could I make enough money (because I had bills to pay and I am apart of the new generation of PT students who come out with $100,000+ in student loan debt), and how do I start.
-So I invested $1000 of my own money and started Pursuit Physical Therapy.
+So I invested $2000 of my own money for start up capital and I started Pursuit Physical Therapy in 2013.

-So I quit my job and no money coming in now: I still had bills, a mortgage, student loans, and no income coming in with a business that had no patients, no referrals, no physician contacts, and no marketing.
+So I quit my job and had no money coming in now.
+I still had bills, a mortgage, student loans, and no income coming in with a business that had no patients, no referrals, no physician contacts, and no marketing.
 My wife was not going to like this, but it was time to get to work.
 I picked up some PRN PT work at some local skilled nursing facilities to help pay some bills.
-So I started networking, joining the local chamber of commerce, getting involved in local groups, and started ready books on marketing.
+So I started hosting guest lectures at certian niche marekts, joining the local chamber of commerce, getting involved in local groups, and started ready books on marketing.
 Basically I had no clue what I was doing.
 I did so much marketing that showed no results.
 I bought a window perf banner for the back of my car with Pursuit Physical Therapy on it with the phone number and website (Still to this day after 3 years, it has only brought in 1 new patient!).
 My website so horrible and it said the same thing as everyone else.
 Welcome to Pursuit Physical Therapy, we do this, I am this, we do manual therapy, I did a residency, call now!
 I sponsored local events and races for a low expense, with no one taking any interest.
 I wasted so much time trying to market (at the time I thought that was good marketing) with no results.
 Occassionally a prospective patient would call asking about PT but they would get turned off as soon as I said cash based practice.
 I knew that I could help people, and show great outcomes, and I viewed myself as a great physical therapist, but still no patients.
 I charged my time and my per treatment session at $75/hour and I was giving away FREE EVALUATIONS just to get people calling and coming in.
 I really had no clue what I was doing nor how to run a business.
 In my first 3 months, I made $350, $175, and $350.
 This was not working.
 I quickly learned that you can be the best physical therapist in the word and you could help so many people, but if no one knows about you, your business will not make it.
 I was struggling with my business and wondering why patients were not coming in!

 My business was growing and now I started doing well and my WOM was starting to pick up.
 By now I have fine tuned my marketing approach, corrected my sales process, implemented my marketing strategy, and I was running my business full throttle and it was working.
 Early in my second year I broke the $5000/month and by the end of the second year I was reaching $10,000/month and I reached my break even point.
-Man!, I wish I would have known this stuff earlier when I started in the first year.
+Profit!
+I wish I would have known this stuff earlier when I started in the first year.

 This is the time when I started to become obsessed with studying successful people, why some businesses succeed while others fail, personal growth, and success books.
 I stopped ready marketing books and switched to personal growth and success books.
 I wanted to learn what qualities make certain people successful and if I could do this then I could continue to grow Pursuit and run a successful business.
 I started watching Shark Tank and honestly, learned a lot from this show.
 I always imagined myself on the show if front of the sharks and what they would say to me.
 (Even though they do not do health care businesses and I understand why!
 Why would anyone get involved or invested in a insurance based healthcare business with insurance limitations, declining reimbursement, and Medicare is going bankrupt.
 I mean, it what business to do you deliver the product or service and not get pain, finish the service roughly a month later, still not get paid, wait 1-3 months for payment, and then get paid 50% of what you billed or even get denied reimbursement!)
-My business was doing great and I was so busy that I could even market anymore.
+My business was doing great and I was so busy that I didn’t even have time to market anymore.
 I was generating over $15,000/month of revenue and growing strong!
 I was developing a great name and reputation for myself in Orlando and I was helping a lot of people get pain free again.
-It was time to move and expand
+It was time to move and expand.

 Set your goals high and lets create true value innovation in healthcare!